If you've ever seen a commercial for cell phone plans before, then you know that the rivalries between the major cell phone providers are fierce.

 AT&T features a strong, reliable network, which is 50 percent faster than 4G LTE2.
 You can even use the latest smartphones with this network.
-AT&T also offers shareable plans and an unlimited plan, but the unlimited plan comes with strings attached.
+Furthermore, AT&T offers shareable plans and not one, but two types of unlimited data plans, both of which come with unlimited talk and text.

-According to the benchmarks by company chart by the American Customer Satisfaction Index, AT&T's customer service score stands at 71.
-This is one point above Sprint's customer service, which is the lowest score among the four major carriers.
+According to the benchmarks by company chart from the American Customer Satisfaction Index, AT&T's customer service score stands at 71.
+This number is one point above Sprint's customer service score, which is the lowest among the four major carriers.

-To obtain this card, you need to purchase a new smartphone on AT&T Next, a service that provides you with a phone with no money down, and activate a new line.
+To obtain this card, you need to purchase a new smartphone with AT&T Next, a service that provides you with a phone with no money down, and activate a new line.
 Post-activation, you can then port your number to AT&T, trade in your old smartphone, and then send AT&T your old carrier's final bill.
+Do note that you cannot port your current SIM card to AT&T. You will need to purchase a SIM card and activate it with AT&T's service, which is made easy thanks to the SIM card activation page.

-Like AT&T, Sprint offers the latest and most popular phones, as well as quality plans to complement.
-However, while Sprint's plans are affordable, the service isn't as strong as AT&T. Sprint's plans are considered more affordable compared to AT&T, and the service also boasts an unlimited plan that rivals T-Mobile's ONE plan.
+Like AT&T, the Sprint network offers the latest and most popular phones, as well as quality plans to complement.
+However, while Sprint's plans are affordable, its network coverage isn't as strong as AT&T's coverage.
+Sprint's plans are considered more affordable compared to AT&T, and the service also boasts an unlimited talk, text, and data plan that rivals a popular T-Mobile plan, dubbed the T-Mobile ONE, making it far cheaper compared to the re-introduced Verizon Unlimited Plan.

 Unfortunately, Sprint's customer service rating is among the lowest of the four providers.
-Fortunately, Sprint's ACSI score is 70, which is only one point below AT&T.
+With that being said, Sprint's ACSI score is still 70, which is only one point lower than AT&T's ACSI score.

 Both AT&T and Sprint offer various plans that are suitable for everyone.
 However, which provider stands out in the case of "Sprint vs AT&T plans"?
 Which offers greater features?
 More affordable plans?

-AT&T cell phone plans offer what is known as "Mobile Share Advantage" packages.
+AT&T's cell phone postpaid plans include what is known as "Mobile Share Advantage" packages.
 These are considered the main packages, which come attached with features such as no overage fees (once high-speed data has been exceeded) and shareable data.

 Mobile Share Advantage plans range from 1GB of data to 100GB of data, which can be shared among family members.

 Furthermore, AT&T offers a prepaid service, known as GoPhone.
-GoPhone plans range from no data to 8GB of high-speed data.
+GoPhone plans, which you can read more about here, range from no data to 8GB of high-speed data.
 Additionally, you can purchase plans by the minute or by the data, which is quite unique to the carrier.

 Similar to AT&T, Sprint also charges no overage fees once you exceed your data amount.
 Instead, your data will slow down once your high-speed data amounts are exceeded.

-Furthermore, the basic Sprint Unlimited package lets you stream videos at up to 480p+ resolution, gaming at up to 2Mbps, and music at up to 500kbps.
-You can, however, always upgrade to the premium streaming package, which allows you to stream videos at up to 1080p+, music at up to 1.5Mbps, and gaming at up to 8Mbps.
+Furthermore, the basic Sprint Unlimited plan lets you stream videos at up to 480p+ resolution, gaming at up to 2Mbps, and music at up to 500kbps.
+You can, however, always upgrade to the premium streaming package, which allows you to stream high-definition videos at up to 1080p+, music at up to 1.5Mbps, and gaming at up to 8Mbps.
+So if you want HD video rather than SD video with maximum Sprint LTE upload and download speeds, you should be prepared to shell out a few extra dollars each month.

 Overall, which comes out on top in terms of plans: AT&T or Sprint?
-While both carry nifty features, Sprint is far more affordable compared to AT&T, and it features an unlimited cell phone plan with no strings attached.
+While both carry nifty features, Sprint is a bit more affordable compared to AT&T's unlimited plan.

 Sprint or AT&T: which provider offers better family cell phone plans?
 After all, families need to stick together, and if a provider offers affordable family plans, you should consider that provider, as family plans are often fantastic in value.